fructuosounseen/create-subtitles-for-video-using-youtube/README.md

     sudo mkdir -p ~/.local/share/googlecl

-5. Download the scripts and use. git clone https://github.com/fructuosounseen/create-subtitles-for-video-using-youtube.git
+# DOWNLOAD THE SCRIPTS AND USE

-6. In current directory with video start script upload.video.sh
+    git clone https://github.com/fructuosounseen/create-subtitles-for-video-using-youtube.git

-7. At next day in current directory with video start script get.srt.from.youtube.sh
+    In current directory with video start script upload.video.sh

-8. Move good subtitles to directory good.subtitles - script move.good.subtitles.sh
+    At next day in current directory with video start script get.srt.from.youtube.sh

-9. Extract text from subtitles - script get.txt.from.srt.sh
+    Move good subtitles to directory good.subtitles - script move.good.subtitles.sh

-    The result is one long string without punctuation.
+    Extract text from subtitles - script get.txt.from.srt.sh The result is one long string without punctuation.
 You must place the punctuation marks.

-10. Write punctuation in srt files.
+    Write punctuation in srt files.
 Text from txt files help you to make punctuation.

-11. The script will put each sentence on a separate line.
+    The script will put each sentence on a separate line.

-12. Translate text to your language.
+    Translate text to your language.
 Save the translated text in name.video.you-lang.txt

-13. Combine both texts in one script - paste.srt.sh
+    Combine both texts in one script - paste.srt.sh

-14. As a result, after each English strings will be translated strings.
+    As a result, after each English strings will be translated strings.

-15. Copy files lang.txt so you can process them separately, to send to others for review - script copy.lang.txt.sh
+    Copy files lang.txt so you can process them separately, to send to others for review - script copy.lang.txt.sh

-16. Check the translation
+    Check the translation

-Description:
+# DESCRIPTION THIS SCRIPTS

 upload.video.sh

     The script looks in the current directory with the script files with the extension mp4 and consistently to each file applies the command to upload videos on YouTube.
     Change extension video at scripts.
 Current extension is mp4.

 get.srt.from.youtube.sh

     google youtube list - shows a list of videos on your channel. google youtube list > info.youtube.txt - redirects the output info.youtube.txt.
     Sleep is inserted, because Youtube is blocking requests are too frequent.